Loss of mobile phone

 Making a false statement (such as claiming a violent assault when it's a pickpocket) to get your phone replaced is a case in pointswindle.

-In addition, filing a false complaint with the police or gendarmerie is an offense punishable by 6 months in prison and €7,500 of fine.
+In addition, filing a false complaint with the police or gendarmerie is a offense punishable by 6 months' imprisonment and €7,500 of fine.

-You can act early to minimize negative consequences and risks of fraud (e.g. use of your personal data).
+You can take proactive measures to minimize the negative consequences of a lost or stolen phone and the risks of fraud (e.g. the use of your personal data).

 These actions include:

-• Back Up often the data contained in your phone (on a computer, database, external hard drive, etc.)
+• Often back up the data contained in your phone (on a computer, database, external hard drive, etc.)